dd32/td-gh-ex/readme.txt

 * Tweak: Woocommerce title clear:none rule added to stylesheet
 * Tweak: Font Family for some subthemes
 * Tweaks: WP 4.8 compatibility: list styling for new WP Text Widget, remove Customizer column resize button

+= Version 3.1.7 =
+* New: new method of styling Page/Post editor when Weaver Xtreme Support 3.1.7 or later installed
+* Tweak: new styling method allows improved page/post styling to better match theme settings
+* Deprecated: old method of styling Page/Post editor - in the future, this will require Theme Support plugin
+* Fix: check for illegal column value when creating widget areas
+* Tweak: Weaver head JavaScript will load before most other scripts now